DunedinJS/typescript-nodejs-intro/README.md

 ## TypeScript

+Why TypeScript?
+Because it lets us use use the latest JavaScript features and provides types which can make code much less error prone.
+Types are optional and  very intelligently which makes them unobtrusive.

 Take a look at the source files `app.ts` and `greet.ts`.

 There are two important things to note about the code: